GKD-stack/dj/_posts/2025-05-16-part1yieldcurve.md

 #### Next Steps

-This analysis was a exploration between yield curve inversion and market return.
+This analysis was an exploration of yield curve inversion and market return.
 Part 2 of this analysis will expand the starter dataset with more economic indicators such as the federal funds rate, housing starts, and VIX volatility index to use as features in predictive models to estimate forward return.